-Scholarships Taking Elementary Promising Students to CF (STEPS) is a college scholarship that is awarded to an elementary school student.
+Scholarships Taking Elementary Promising Students to CF (STEPS) is a college scholarship program that awards scholarships to elementary school students.

-Each year a donor-adopted school selects a deserving fifth-grade student to receive a STEPS award.
-Upon graduating from high school, having remained drug- and crime-free and demonstrating continued academic achievement, the STEPS recipient will receive \$4,000 for tuition and fees at the College of Central Florida.
+Each year donor-adopted schools and the Boys and Girls Club of Marion County select deserving fifth-grade students to receive a STEPS scholarship.
+Upon graduating from high school, having remained drug- and crime-free and demonstrating continued academic achievement, STEPS recipient can use their \$4,000 award for tuition, textbooks and fees for any program of study at the College of Central Florida.

-Citrus County
+Citrus County Elementary Schools

-Central Ridge Elementary, Black Diamond Foundation Inc.
+Central Ridge Elementary, Black Diamond Foundation